BryanJacobs/FIDO2Applet/docs/implementation.md

 When a particular item has a dynamic length, the length is stored unencrypted.
 All objects are multiples of 32 bytes long to allow easy AES256 decryption.

-Credentials encode their credProtect level and whether they are "discoverable" or not inside themselves.
-The discoverability bit is necessary because deleting a discoverable credential should invalidate it, even if it is given back to the authenticator in an allowList.

 ### Enumeration